nci/scores/docs/paper.md

 - is intended to be easy to integrate and use in a wide variety of environments.
 It has been tested and used on workstations, servers and in high performance computing (supercomputing) environments.
 - uses Dask [@Dask:2016] for scaling and performance.

+## Key Benefits

+In order to meet the needs of researchers, `scores` has the following key benefits.

+### Data

+`scores` is designed to:
+- work with n-dimensional data (e.g., geospatial, vertical and temporal dimensions) for both point-based and gridded data. `scores` can effectively handle the dimensionality, data size and data structures commonly utilised for:
+  - gridded earth system data (e.g. Numerical Weather Prediction models)
+  - tabular, point, latitude/longitude or site-based data (e.g. forecasts for specific locations).
+- handle missing data, masking of data and weighting of results.
+- work with xarray [@Hoyer:2017] datatypes, and NetCDF4, hdf5, Zarr and GRIB data sources among others.

+### Features

+`scores` includes:
+- a companion Jupyter Notebook tutorial for each metric and statistical test that demonstrates its use in practice.
+- novel scores not commonly found elsewhere (e.g. FIRM [@Taggart:2022a], Flip-Flop Index [@Griffiths:2019; @griffiths2021circular]).
+- an area to hold emerging scores which are still undergoing research and development.

+### Ease of Use

+`socres`
+- is highly modular and avoids extensive dependencies by providing its own implementations where relevant.
+- is intended to be easy to integrate and use in a wide variety of environments.
+It has been tested and used on workstations, servers and in high performance computing (supercomputing) environments.
+- uses Dask [@Dask:2016] for scaling and performance.
+- aims to be compatible with pesigned to be compatible with pandas [@pandas:2024; @McKinney:2010] and geopandas [@geopandas:2024].

 ## Metrics, Statistical Techniques and Data Processing Tools Included in Scores

 At the time of writing, `scores` includes **over 50** metrics, statistical techniques and data processing tools.
 For an up to date list, please see the `scores` [documentation](https://scores.readthedocs.io/en/latest/included.html).